COVID-19: Impact on SSHRC programs, experts database and perspectives from our community.

 Value and duration

-Funding is valued at $1 million per year over three years, up to a total of $3 million.
-Funding may be awarded to the eligible applicant, Coalition Publica, pending the outcome of an independent merit review process.
+Funding is valued at $1.5 million per year over six years, up to a total of $9 million.
+Funding can be awarded to the eligible applicant, Coalition Publica, pending the outcome of an independent merit review process.
 Coalition Publica is a partnership between Érudit and the Public Knowledge Project to advance research dissemination and digital scholarly publishing in Canada.

 Evaluation and adjudication

-As part of the PCKAI’s development and execution, an advisory/evaluation committee, composed of leading members from the social sciences and humanities scholarly community, will be invited to express opinions on behalf of the community on the need for a pan-Canadian platform, and on its usefulness to widen support and knowledge access for social sciences and humanities authors and journals.
-The committee will also validate the initiative’s objectives and process.
-This same committee will then be invited to assess Coalition Publica’s application.
+In 2019, as part of the PCKAI’s initial development and execution, an advisory/evaluation committee, composed of leading members from the social sciences and humanities scholarly community, was invited to express opinions on behalf of the community on the need for a pan-Canadian platform, and on its usefulness to widen support and knowledge access for social sciences and humanities authors and journals.
+The committee also validated the initiative’s objectives and process in its initial development stages.
+This same committee was invited to assess Coalition Publica’s application in the 2019 PCKAI competition.

 Members of merit review committees are listed on SSHRC’s website.

-The evaluation criteria below apply to PCKAI applications, in conjunction with the guiding principles recommended by the Scholarly Publishing and Academic Resources Coalition and the Confederation of Open Access Repositories’ Good Practice Principles for Scholarly Communication Services as well as the principles outlined in the Roadmap for Open Science.
+The following evaluation criteria apply to the PCKAI application, in conjunction with the good practice principles for scholarly communication services developed by the Scholarly Publishing and Academic Resources Coalition and the Confederation of Open Access Repositories, as well as the principles outlined in the Roadmap for Open Science.

 - originality, significance and expected contribution to open access, as well as support and development of social sciences and humanities research;